 Many more trains are available to some of these destinations but requiring train changes.

-TGV High-Speed Trains from Neuchatel to Paris and Bern
+TGV High-Speed Trains from Neuchatel to Paris

 By Three-Lakes Pleasure Boat to Neuchâtel